Demvok/LikeBot/README.md

 - rewrite connect clients to async
 - add signal stops for reporter context

+- add object refresh on client for first account_id retrieval or fix logging to use phone number
+- add reaction precondition (exists in chat) check
+- multiple post import

 ## Questions
 - Should i save account passwords in DB?
 - Should i add run/event logic as local json files?